mykelalvis/FT/Traveller/WORKING/Mongoose/JTAS/Journal of the Travellers' Aid Society Volume 8/JTAS_-_Volume_8_May24.md

 ##### Wahroo

 Wahroos are pouncer/chaser animals native to Pavabid.
-These green- furred creatures each weigh about 50 kilograms and move quickly.
+These green-furred creatures each weigh about 50 kilograms and move quickly.
 They are silent creatures that attack with a run ending in a great leap.
 They are savage fighters, trained to attack intruders on sight with their sizeable claws.
 All guards aboard the palace are known to them.